 Percentage of votes gained by each party.
 In case of mixed electoral systems with a proportional and majoritarian component, pervote indicates the vote share in the proportional component.
-In case of an electoral coalition where programs for all members of the coalition and the coalition were coded, pervote for the coalition program is set to zero so that the sum of pervotes is not higher than 100%.
+In case of an electoral coalition where programmes for all members of the coalition and the coalition were coded, pervote is set to zero for the coalition programme so that the sum of pervotes is not higher than 100%.

-. missing information
+.
+Missing information coded